 Franklin Resources (BEN) Outpaces Stock Market Gains: What You Should Know

+Heading into today, shares of the investment manager had lost 3.76% over the past month, lagging the Finance sector's loss of 2.03% and the S&P 500's loss of 0.84% in that time.

-Investors will be hoping for strength from Franklin Resources as it approaches its next earnings release, which is expected to be November 1, 2022.
-In that report, analysts expect Franklin Resources to post earnings of $0.72 per share.
-This would mark a year-over-year decline of 42.86%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.95 billion, down 10.38% from the prior-year quarter.
+Franklin Resources will be looking to display strength as it nears its next earnings release, which is expected to be November 1, 2022.
+On that day, Franklin Resources is projected to report earnings of $0.72 per share, which would represent a year-over-year decline of 42.86%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.93 billion, down 11.63% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for Franklin Resources.
+It is also important to note the recent changes to analyst estimates for Franklin Resources.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 6.37% lower within the past month.
-Franklin Resources is holding a Zacks Rank of #5 (Strong Sell) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 9.07% lower.
+Franklin Resources is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that Franklin Resources has a Forward P/E ratio of 7.69 right now.
-Its industry sports an average Forward P/E of 9.01, so we one might conclude that Franklin Resources is trading at a discount comparatively.
+Looking at its valuation, Franklin Resources is holding a Forward P/E ratio of 8.02.
+This represents a discount compared to its industry's average Forward P/E of 9.36.

-Also, we should mention that BEN has a PEG ratio of 4.87.
+We can also see that BEN currently has a PEG ratio of 5.08.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-BEN's industry had an average PEG ratio of 1.39 as of yesterday's close.
+BEN's industry had an average PEG ratio of 1.38 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report